 In 1531, the Daishō ikki occurred.
 The Dai-ikki were comprised of the Chōshō Temple and the Hongaku Temple who obeyed the orders of the high priest of the Hongan Temple, while the Shō-ikki consisted of the Three Temples of Kaga who were branded as rebels and purged for recognizing (albeit nominally) the authority of the kokushu, or provincial lords of Kaga – the Togashi clan.

-With the support of monks from the Kinai and Tōkai regions who deployed upon orders of Rene and Renjun of the Hongaku Temple, along support from the Shimotsuma, Jikken fought against and defeated the Shō ikki and Rengo of the Honsen Temple as well as additional forces led by Asakura Sōteki and Hatakeyama Ietoshi.
-Those supporting the Shō ikki were forced into exile, after which Jikken was on a par with the Hongaku Temple as a member of the governing class in Kaga Province.
+With the support of monks from the Kinai and Tōkai regions who deployed upon orders of Rene and Renjun of the Hongaku Temple, along with support from the Shimotsuma, Jikken fought against and defeated the Shō-ikki and Rengo of the Honsen Temple as well as additional forces led by Asakura Sōteki and Hatakeyama Ietoshi.
+Those supporting the Shō-ikki were forced into exile, after which Jikken was on a par with the Hongaku Temple as a member of the governing class in Kaga Province.

 Jikken died in 1542 and was succeeded by his eldest son, Jisshō.